 To listen, view and participate in virtual meetings, please refer to the posted agenda on the "Agendas & Minutes" tab on the left-side column for virtual platform details.
 Members of the public can join via phone, computer, laptop, or tablet.

 Conservation permit submittal deadline 1pm on deadline dates.

 The Conservation Department, part of Planning and Community Development, is the primary point of contact for the public with questions related to jurisdiction under the Massachusetts Wetlands Protection Act and the Town of Needham Wetlands Protection Bylaw.
 The Department is also responsible for oversight and management of lands under the control of the Conservation Commission.

 The Needham Conservation Commission is comprised of seven volunteer members appointed by the Select Board to staggered 3-year terms.
 The Commission is responsible for ensuring compliance with the Massachusetts Wetlands Protection Act (MGL Ch.
-131 S. 40) and the local Wetlands Protection Bylaw (Needham General Bylaws Article 6) (PDF) (revised January 2013).
+131 S. 40) and the Local Wetlands Protection Regulations (PDF) (revised June 2017).

 As part of their regulatory function, the Commission receives and reviews applications for projects involving work within 100 feet of resource areas (i.e. wetlands, streams, banks) or within 200 feet of perennial rivers and streams (the "Riverfront Area").

 Through the public hearing process, the Commission determines whether a project is permissible under the wetlands statutes, and issues or denies a permit accordingly.
 Please refer to our permitting page for additional information about Wetlands Protection statutes and procedures.